purpleshiny/sequences-playground/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Notes on other things I've done: https://github.com/gitname/react-gh-pages to hopefully publish to github
+Notes on other things I've done: https://github.com/gitname/react-gh-pages to publish to github https://react.semantic-ui.com/usage for some nice looking widgets to play with

 ## Available Scripts